How To Start A Daily Meditation Habit (12 Tips)

 1. Make a strong decision you’re going to meditate

 Making a decision means cutting yourself off from other possibilities and self-doubt.
 Starting a meditative practice requires a strong commitment and without it, you will simply not follow through on your plans.
+Write it down.
+Make a plan.
+Say – “This year I’m going to become a good Vipassana Practitioner”.
+Surround yourself with the books, symbols, and music that will reinforce your decision.

 2. Set your meditation goals

+You may think that meditation as an esoteric practice doesn’t require goal setting and that it would defeat the whole spiritual purpose of your journey.
+Nothing further from the truth.
 In a way, it’s a discipline similar to painting writing, or learning to play a musical instrument.
-It requires focus, concentration, dedication, and strong effort over long periods of time.
+It requires focus, concentration, dedication, and strong effort over long periods.
 You should treat it as something more than just spiritual entertainment.

 Your goals will depend on the stage of practice you find yourself in: